-The announcement was made at a press conference on Thursday in Paris by the president of the festival, Iris Knobloch, and the general delegate, Thierry Fremaux.
+Festival president Iris Knobloch and general delegate Thierry Fremaux announced it at a press conference on Thursday in Paris.
 This year will witness the 77th Cannes Film Festival.

-The movie is an Indo-French production and is about a nurse named Prabha who receives an unexpected gift from her estranged husband that does not make her feel good.
-While her younger roommate is seeking a quiet space to be with her lover, eventually they both choose to go on a trip to a beachy place where they find space for their dreams.
+The Indo-French movie follows a nurse named Prabha, who receives an unexpected gift from her estranged husband that leaves her unsettled.
+While her younger roommate is seeking a quiet space to be with her lover, eventually, they embark on a trip to a coastal town, where they find space for their dreams.

 However, Payal Kapadiya is not new to the Cannes festival.
 In 2021, her ‘A Night of Not Knowing Nothing’ won the Golden Eye Award for Best Documentary Playing in the Director’s Fortnight, an important Cannes sidebar.